-Disclosure: I'm really fussy about pillows.
+Disclosure: Sabine is really fussy about pillows.
 They have to be just the right level of firm-but-soft.
-And their filling mustn't come apart and ball up inside.
+And their filling mustn’t come apart and ball up inside.

-I shudder to think of it.
-Sleeping on a pillow filled with the downs of screaming ducks and geese would give me nightmares all the time.
+We shudder to think of it.
+Sleeping on a pillow filled with the downs of screaming ducks and geese would give us nightmares all the time.

-I spent weeks popping in and out of shops.
-Most had never heard of the cruel practice before.
-Desperate for an answer, I turned online.
-Many retailers' websites don't include details about their feather and down suppliers, so I reached out to some support teams for answers.
+So Sabine went on a quest for the perfect pillow: affordable, fluffy and guaranteed animal friendly.
+She spent weeks popping in and out of shops.
+Most shop assistants had never heard of the cruel practice before.
+Desperate for an answer, she turned online.
+Many retailers’ websites don’t include details about their feather and down suppliers, so she reached out to some support teams for answers.

 Let’s analyse one of those customer service replies.